trivago/gollum/docs/src/gen/producer/proxy.rst

   This value defines the offset used by the binary and text partitioner.
   This setting is ignored by the fixed partitioner.
-  By default this paramter is set to "0".
+  By default this parameter is set to "0".